RRLash/Map-Making-Tools/Tutorials/OSM-Workshop/OSM-Workshop.md

   - Take a look at MapRoulette

 2:00, **Discuss Editing Experience**
-  - Demo Potlatch
+  - Demo [Potlatch](http://wiki.openstreetmap.org/wiki/Potlatch_2) (incase you have to edit with MS Internet Explorer!)
-  - Demo JOSM
+  - Demonstrate advanced editing with [JOSM](http://learnosm.org/en/beginner/start-josm/)
   - Demonstrate using the OSM Wiki to understand tagging conventions
     - Explore all the different things that are already mapped in OSM by browsing the [map](openstreetmap.org) and by visiting the [OSM Wiki Map Features](http://wiki.osm.org/wiki/Map_Features) page.
     - [Taginfo](http://taginfo.openstreetmap.org/): See word cloud of most popular OSM tag Keys, and invidual statistics for each tag used.